zonca/jupyterlab_shellcommand_monitor/README.md

 ```

 Then a JupyterLab extension in TypeScript is accessible from the menu,
-it calls the nbextension and displays the result in a JupyterLab tab.
+it calls the server extension and displays the result in a JupyterLab tab.
 It should automatically refresh every minute but that is not implemented yet.

 ## Prerequisites